Facts & Figures

 Emissions of greenhouse gases from agriculture

-Roland Fuß, Cora Vos, Claus Rösemann | 15.03.2024
+Roland Fuß, Cora Vos, Claus Rösemann | 14.03.2026

 The decline in emissions compared to 1990 results mainly from the structural change at the beginning of the 1990s, which led to a decrease in cattle numbers until the mid-2000s.
-Since the 2010s, a further decline in livestock numbers and, since 2015, a decline in the amount of synthetic fertiliser applied have also led to a renewed reduction in emissions.
+Since the 2010s, a further decline in livestock numbers and, since 2015, a decline in the amount of synthetic fertiliser applied have also led to a further reduction in emissions.

-The sector "agriculture" of the Climate Protection Act is not completely congruent with the sector of the same name in the emissions reporting: Emissions from fuel use in agriculture, forestry and fisheries, which are calculated by the Umweltbundesamt (Federal Environment Agency), are added.
+The sector "agriculture" of the Climate change Act is not completely congruent with the sector of the same name in the emissions reporting: Emissions from fuel use in agriculture, forestry and fisheries, which are calculated by the Umweltbundesamt (Federal Environment Agency), are added.
 The remaining agricultural emissions are determined by the Thünen Institute using the methods of emissions reporting.

 In contrast to ammonia emissions, there are so far few technical options for mitigation measures for methane and nitrous oxide emissions beyond restricting agricultural production.
-The greatest reduction potential is
+The greatest reduction potential is:

 - low-emission fertilisation geared to plant requirements, which avoids nitrogen surpluses and thus nitrous oxide emissions from agriculturally used soils,